gardener/landscaper/docs/development/logging.md

 When setting up a logger for a controller, it is adviced to use the `log.Reconciles(name, kind)` method.
 This is basically a wrapper for `log.WithName(name).WithValues("reconciledResourceKind", kind)`.
 Use the singular form for both name and kind, with name being lower camel case and kind being upper camel case.

 At the beginning of a controller's `Reconcile` function, call either `logging.StartReconcileFromContext(ctx, req)` (if you don't have a logger available, this will try to fetch one from the context) or `log.StartReconcile(req)` (if you already have a logger), with `req` being the `reconcile.Request` object.
 The returned logger will then contain a key-value-pair with the namespaced name of the reconciled object.
 In addition, the function will print a log message that a new reconciliation has begun.
+Use `log.StartReconcileAndAddToContext(ctx, req,...)` if you need a new context containing the new logger.

 #### Conventions for Names, Keys, and Messages